 Know the church’s mission, purposes, goals, policies, programs, strengths and needs

-Be thoroughly knowledgeable with CCPCG By-Laws, local church By-Laws and the guiding documents of your church, such an
+Be thoroughly knowledgeable with CCPCG By-Laws, local church By-Laws and the guiding documents of your church, such a statements of core values, vision, purpose and/or mission.

 Represent and serve the church as a whole rather than any special interest group or constituency As a member of the board speak only for yourself, not for any other individual or group.
 Avoid the “people are saying” trap.
 Own your stated position and state only your own position on each decision or vote.
 Always remember that you represent the entire congregation as a board member.